zkoss/keikai-blog/blog/_posts/2020-02-11-build-a-web-app.markdown

 ## Build the UI
 In this application, I rely on a web spreadsheet component, [Keikai](https://keikai.io), which is based on [ZK UI framework](http://www.zkoss.org).
 Hence, I can build the UI in a zul with various ZK components.
-ZUL is the XML format language, each tag reprensents a component, so I can create UI like:
+ZUL is the XML format language, each tag represents a component, so I can create UI like:

 {% highlight xml linenos %}
 <spreadsheet id="ss" width="100%" height="200px"